Vittorio Emanuele, Prince of Naples

 Prince Vittorio Emanuele of Savoy, Prince of Naples (Note: Titles associated with the former Italian royal family have not been legally recognised by the Italian government since Temporary Provision XIV was incorporated in the Constitution of Italy in 1946.)
-(Vittorio Emanuele Alberto Carlo Teodoro Umberto Bonifacio Amedeo Damiano Bernardino Gennaro Maria di Savoia; 12 February 1937 – 3 February 2024), was the only son of Umberto II, the last King of Italy, and Marie-José of Belgium.
+(Vittorio Emanuele Alberto Carlo Teodoro Umberto Bonifacio Amedeo Damiano Bernardino Gennaro Maria di Savoia; 12 February 1937 – 3 February 2024), was a son of Umberto II, the last King of Italy, and Marie-José of Belgium.
 Vittorio Emanuele also used the title Duke of Savoy and claimed the headship of the House of Savoy.
 These claims were disputed by supporters of his third cousin, Prince Amedeo, Duke of Aosta, and later by Amedeo's son, Aimone.

 Vittorio Emanuele lived for most of his life in exile, following the 1946 Italian constitutional referendum, which affirmed the abolition of the monarchy and the creation of the Italian Republic.
 On several occasions, he was the centre of controversy in Italy and abroad due to a series of incidents, including remarks that were seen by some as antisemitic.
-He was revealed to be a member of Propaganda Due (P2), the state within a state responsible for high-level corruption and political manipulation.
+He was revealed to be a member of Propaganda Due (P2) lodge which had been involved in high-level corruption and political manipulation.
 In France, he was tried on a murder charge, of which he was cleared of unlawful killing but convicted of a firearms offence.
 Vittorio Emanuele was arrested in 2006 on charges of criminal association, racketeering, conspiracy, corruption, and exploitation of prostitution.
 He was acquitted of all charges in 2007 and 2010.